seL4/docs/Hardware/qemu-riscv-virt.md

 SPDX-FileCopyrightText: 2025 seL4 Project a Series of LF Projects, LLC.
 ---

-# Qemu RISC-V virtual platform
+# QEMU RISC-V virtual platform

-This is a simulation-only target for running the RISC-V version of seL4 on the [Qemu] simulator.
+This is a simulation-only target for running the RISC-V version of seL4 on the [QEMU] simulator.
 The target does currently not provide seL4 virtualisation support.

 {% include hw-info.html %}